 SARANAC LAKE – The Arctic Golf Build-an-Obstacle Contest was held on February 4 and challenged contestants to build miniature golf obstacles out of snow for the Arctic Golf event which was held the following day.

-The three most creative obstacles, out of nine in total, were chosen by the Winter Carnival King Brendan Keough and Queen Kathy Ford and their accompanying royalty.
-The first prize award of $100 and a Winter Carnival medal went to the Lake Placid Curling Club who created an obstacle which involved twists, turns, a ramp, chute and dangling stuffed animals.
-The second prize award of a Winter Carnival medal went to North Country School who created a large dragon.
-The third prize award of a Winter Carnival medal went to Nori's Village Market who created a ramp with a Plinko-style game board made of colorful ice characters.
+The three most creative obstacles, out of nine in total, were chosen by the Winter Carnival King John Wamsganz and Queen Anita Meserole, and their accompanying royalty.
+The first prize award of $100 and a Winter Carnival medal went to the Saranac Lake High School Key Club who created an obstacle which involved twists, turns, a ramp, chute and dangling stuffed animals.
+The second prize award of a Winter Carnival medal went to North Country School who created a beaver with fish swimming nearby.
+The third prize award of a Winter Carnival medal went to the Saranac Lake Women's Civic Chamber who created a ramp with a Plinko-style game board made of colorful ice characters.

 The public is welcome to view the contestants' obstacles at Prescott Park near the Lake Flower State Boat Launch on River Street.